Post-installation and configuration guidelines for Microsoft Dynamics CRM

 You can disable the navigation tour for the entire organization by setting the Display navigation tour to users when they sign in in Settings > Administration > System Settings > General tab to No. If disabled, users aren’t presented with the welcome tour screen every time they sign in to Microsoft Dynamics CRM.

-The following information describes how to configure Windows Server 2012 R2 with Active Directory Federation Services (AD FS) 2.2 to support CRM for phones, Microsoft Dynamics CRM for tablets, and CRM for Outlook.
+The following information describes how to configure Windows Server 2012 R2 with Active Directory Federation Services (AD FS) 2.2 to support CRM applications such as CRM for phones, Microsoft Dynamics CRM for tablets, Dynamics CRM for Outlook, Microsoft Social Engagement, or other Dynamics CRM applications that need OAuth support.

 By default, forms authentication is disabled in the intranet zone.
 You must enable forms authentication by following these steps.